raspberrypilearning/robot-antenna/worksheet.md

     ![](images/finished-circuit.png)

-2. Connect the power cable to the Raspberry Pi and when prompted to login type:
+2. Connect the power cable to the Raspberry Pi and, when prompted to log in, type:

     ```
     Login: pi